Investing in Capacity

 - Program evaluation

-During six years of grant-making through our Capacity Building Grants program, BCF has awarded over $46,000 to 25 different organizations.
-In 2018, we awarded $15,210 in Capacity Building Grants to 12 area nonprofits, helping each organization strengthen and improve internal operations.
-Awards ranged from $750 to $1,500:
+During seven years of grant-making through our Capacity Building Grants program, BCF has awarded over $62,400 to 29 different organizations.
+In December 2019, we awarded $16,350 in Capacity Building Grants to 14 area nonprofits, helping each organization strengthen and improve internal operations.
+Awards ranged from $500 to $1,500:

-Housing Resources Bainbridge: $1,500—Housing Resources Bainbridge received a grant to support board and staff training with a 501 Commons consultant using the Boards in Gear tool and CliftonStrengths method.
+- Housing Resources Bainbridge: $1,500—Housing Resources Bainbridge received a grant to support board and staff training on campaign planning and campaign strategy to determine support for the development and construction of future affordable housing.

 “The support of Bainbridge Community Foundation and its donors has been instrumental in transforming a good idea of four years ago into to a vibrant and effective program with a proven track record that delivers multiple benefits to our community.”